Subcategories can be created and managed on the Categories page in Thrive. For regular category help, click here.

 Click on an existing category, or create a new one on the Categories page.
 At the bottom of the specific category page, you'll find a section to add a parent category, as highlighted here:

-In the above example, we are in the existing "Shirts" category and we want to make it a subcategory to "Apparel" (making Apparel the parent category).
+In the above example, we are in the existing "Shirts" category, and we want to make it a subcategory to "Apparel" (making Apparel the parent category).

-Start typing the desired parent category name into the text box, select it, and then hit "Save."
+Type the desired parent category name into the text box, select it, and then hit "Save."

 Once a parent category is successfully applied, it will be visible under the subcategory as shown here: